Double Moonsault:

 Jack continued to put his body on the line with various high-flying feats for years, but I'm unsure if he attempted a Double Moonsault again after this period.
 Fortunately, a new crop of wrestlers took his inspiration and began performing the move.
 Chief among them was the current AEW National Champion, Ricochet.

 Though Jack Evans seems to have pioneered the Double Moonsault, Ricochet elevated the maneuver by hitting it consistently and with precision.
-Even in his younger days with a head full of hair and a smaller frame, the sheer height he achieved allowed you to enjoy watching without having to worry about it going wrong.
+Even in his younger days, with a head full of hair and a smaller frame, the sheer height he achieved let you enjoy watching without worrying that it could go wrong.
 Check out how long he's in the air for this thing:

 Video credit: IWA Mid-South Wrestling, ThunderFilez

-And to be fair, it did go wrong a few times for Ricochet as people failed to catch him, but never in a way that created any injuries or long-term damage.
-As Ricochet's status continued to grow in the independent wrestling world, he brought the move around the world to stunned audiences, especially in Dragongate.
+And to be fair, it did go wrong a few times for Ricochet.
+Like anyone diving in wrestling, people inevitably failed to catch him, but never in a way that created any injuries or long-term damage.
+As Ricochet's status continued to grow on the independent wrestling scene, he brought the move around the world to stunned audiences, especially in Dragongate.

 Video credit: Dragongate Pro-Wrestling, ShootingStardust630